 In honor of Presidents’ Day, we’re shedding a spotlight on the hunger relief work and activism of #35: John F. Kennedy.

 In his earliest days in the White House, President John F. Kennedy recognized the importance of solving hunger abroad as well as at home.

 “This vast world-wide shortage of food is one of the major obstacles to world peace,” Kennedy proclaimed in 1960, during his presidential campaign.
 He also stated that, “Only America has too much food in a hungry world.”

-That same year, under his leadership, the United Nations World Food Programme was founded was founded to feed the most vulnerable families across the globe.
+That same year, under his leadership, the United Nations World Food Programme (WFP) was founded to feed the most vulnerable families across the globe.
 Decades later, it’s still feeding millions of people in desperate need.

 On June 4, 1963, five months before he died, Kennedy addressed the United Nations Food and Agricultural Organization’s World Food Congress.

 “For the first time in the history of the world we do know how to produce enough food now to feed every man, woman, and child in the world…” Kennedy said.
 “We have the ability, we have the means, and we have the capacity to eliminate hunger from the face of the earth in our lifetime.
 We only need the will.”